 Rapini: Strong quality with a good supply.

-Snow and Sugar Snap Peas: Steady volume, good quality.
-Sugar
+Snow and Sugar Snap Peas: Tight volume and good quality.

 Rounds: Florida supply is steady this week.
 Quality is outstanding.